mdditt2000/openshift-4-7/enviroment/migration/migration.md

 This page is created to provide guidance on how to migrate and upgrade the following:

-* migration from iApp ConfigMap using CCCL to AS3 ConfigMap
+* Migration from iApp ConfigMap using CCCL to AS3 ConfigMap
-* upgrading from CIS 1.x to CIS 2.x using CCCL to AS3
+* Upgrading from CIS 1.x to CIS 2.x using CCCL to AS3
-* removing of _AS3 partition
+* Removing of _AS3 partition
-* CIS and AS3 support schema versions

 # Migration from iApp ConfigMap using CCCL to AS3 ConfigMap